29 November 2019

 Donate to help women girls living in a crisis

-Girls like Adori, Nafisa, Sarmin, Sathi and Hibaq will be spending this winter in temporary camps.
+Girls like Adori, Nafisa, Sarmin, Sathi and Hibaq are living in temporary camps.

 Floods and droughts have destroyed their homes and they have nowhere else to go.